 These are the rants of a person that has seen way too much!
-It is highly unlikely anyone will read but it’s better then cramming all of your thoughts into 140 characters.
+It is highly unlikely anyone will read but it’s better than cramming all of your thoughts into 140 characters.

 Web 2.0 repeater bots.

 The first trend that can be noticed on the web is how people tend to use their social network engines like repeaters.
 That sure they are good people in the real analog world.
-But often times they will just re-post same political propaganda over and over again, using it as a bludgeon until others around them start to do it in return.
-If you of course have a varying view of opinion.
-Suddenly it cannot be tolerated and you are shunned from that circle of social network.
+But oftentimes they will just re-post the same political propaganda over and over again, using it as a bludgeon until others around them start to do it in return.
+If you, of course, have a varying view of opinion.
+Suddenly it cannot be tolerated and you are shunned from that circle of the social network.

 Web 2.0 has really made the world selfish this way.
 That instead of sitting down and justifying why you think a certain way you simply let stories from random news journals and sites mashed together like puzzle pieces do the talking for you.
 Often with as bad of a knee-jerk reaction as the supposed people who claim to be the unbiased media when in fact many of them simply want to be fictional writers and talk-show hosts.
 Who can blame them really?
 We’re all kind of stuck in a world we don’t want to be in.
 So to talk about its destruction does tend to get the rocks off on some people out there.

 Before this site existed there was a point that LiveJournal was used instead before they were bought out by the Russians.
 Those times will be missed, even though you could pull stories into your LiveJournal the same way that you do now.
 It was usually followed by an editorial from your family or friends on their take of the situation.
 That there was an actual sense of communication.
 Now that is gone with a simple few clicks of a mouse.
 There is nothing you can do to a human repeater except to remove them and carry on with your life.
 Hope that they find their voice before they die.

 There was a quote that we are not sure where it comes from.
 But it is something which is liked the most.